rbisdorff/Digraph3/docSphinx/tutorial.rst

 >>> print(s2)
 ['v8', 'v7', 'v6', 'v5', 'v4', 'v3', 'v2', 'v1']

 Vertex 'v8' is put from position 5 to position 1, vertex 'v7' is put from position 2 to position 2, vertex 'v6' from position 4 to position 3, 'vertex 'v5' from position 1 to position 4, etc ... .
-We generate these position swappings for all vertices and obtain thus the required permutation (see Line 5 below).
+We generate these position swaps for all vertices and obtain thus the required permutation (see Line 5 below).

 >>> permutation = [0 for j in range(g.order)]
 >>> for j in range(g.order):